Ptujec/LaunchBar/Quit-Applications/README.md

 ## Custom Contexts

-You can set up **custom contexts** in a **plain text file**, which will open on first launch or if you hold <kbd>Option</kbd>.
+You can set up **custom contexts** in a **plain text file**, which will open on first launch or if you hold `Option`.
 It's very simple.
 Choose a name and an emoji that will be displayed as the icon for that context (e.g. `Writing:✍🏻`).

 <img src="02.jpg" width="600"/>

 ## Context Configuration

 For each context, you can specify apps that are necessary in that context (toggle).
 The action will quit all other apps.
-This applies only to apps that show up in the application switcher (<kbd>command</kbd> + <kbd>tab</kbd>).
+This applies only to apps that show up in the application switcher (`command` + `tab`).
 LaunchBar and Finder are also excluded.

 <img src="03.jpg" width="600"/>